 4. Experienced client

 This client will make your life ten times easier.
 This client knows what he wants, has done his research, doesn’t push you, makes everything clear from the start and is reasonable.
 You don’t need to dictate everything to him and plead with him or anything.
-He’ll come to you, give you his data ad the design preferences, will answer whatever questions you have, discuss timing and budget, makes the payment, gets the design, thanks you and walks away.
+He’ll come to you, give you his data ad the design preferences, will answer whatever questions you have, discuss timing and budget, makes the payment, gets the customize design, thank you and walks away.
 Simple as that.
 There is no negotiation or much discussion needed whatsoever.
-This client will make you wish all your client’s were like him.
+This client will make you wish all your clients were like him.

 5. The ghost